 Ciphr has a featured snippet for the term ‘hr software systems’.

-Surprisingly, the top five providers for visibility don’t seem to appear very high up in the SERPs for our high competition and opportunity keywords.
+Surprisingly, the top five HR software providers for visibility don’t seem to appear very high up in the SERPs for our high competition and opportunity keywords.

 Oracle is topping the links charts with the highest number of links per month of a very high quality.